So you’ve sent out a BackerKit survey. Now what?

 Here’s a list of steps you can take to ensure your survey completion rate is as high as possible.

 On average, 70% to 75% of surveys in BackerKit are filled out within the first three to five days.
 That’s great.
 But what about the remainder?

-If you know you’ll be using BackerKit to handle surveys, it’s important to signpost this as early as possible by announcing it a project update.
-You can also overlay a BackerKit badge on photos of your project if you like.
+If you know you’ll be using BackerKit to handle surveys, it’s important to signpost this as early as possible by announcing it as a project update.

 Invite Swiftly and Update Often